 Gnocchi with Radicchio and Sausage

-Gnocchi with Radicchio and Sausage are a rich and tasty first course, delicious and flavorful, prepared with a simple but more autumnal seasoning.
+Gnocchi with radicchio and sausage is a rich and tasty first course, delicious and flavorful, made with a simple but more autumnal seasoning.

 I love gnocchi and when Thursday comes, as tradition, I make them at home every time with different seasonings.

-Summer is almost over, even though it’s still warm in the south, I brought a breath of autumn to the table with this quick radicchio and sausage seasoning, which is prepared in a few minutes and made this first course really inviting for a second helping.
+Summer is ending, even though the south is still warm, I’ve brought a breath of autumn to the table.
+This quick sausage and radicchio condiment, which is prepared in a few minutes, has made this first course truly inviting to go for seconds.

 Do you like this dish?